jillesvangurp/www.jillesvangurp.com/pages/index.md

 ## About Jilles

-Dr. Jilles van Gurp is a CTO, serial founder, and troubleshooter based in Berlin.
-He has decades of experience building innovative software services, leading tech teams, and creating breakthrough products.
-Jilles’ professional experience includes Senior Researcher at Nokia Research in Finland, Principal Engineer at Nokia Maps in Berlin, Search Engine tech lead at BCG DV and later CTO of Inbot and more recently at [FORMATION](https://tryformation.com) where he drives the product and technology roadmap.
+Dr. Jilles van Gurp is the CTO, of [FORMATION Gmbh](https://tryformation.com) in Berlin where he drives the product and technology roadmap.
+Jilles is a serial founder, troubleshooter, and has decades of experience building innovative software services, leading tech teams, and creating breakthrough products.
+His professional experience includes Senior Researcher at Nokia Research in Finland, Principal Engineer at Nokia Maps in Berlin, Search Engine consultant helping clients such as BCG DV, Soundcloud, and others with their search challenges, product development, and roadmap.

 ## Skills